RohanAlexander/heapsofpapers/README.md

 -   ~~Add vignettes of doing this for CSVs and for html.~~
 -   ~~Make the printing of the message again optional, or every X or similar, as specified by the user.~~
--   Add tests.
+-   ~~Add some tests!~~
--   Add CI.
+-   ~~Add CI.~~
 -   Add message that estimates how long it’ll take and asking whether the user would like to proceed.
 -   Make the length of the pause dependent on the size of the file that is downloaded, by default.
+-   Add a check for any PDFs that are very small (which usually indicates there’s something wrong with them).
+-   Make the behaviour more sophisticated when the file doesn’t exist.
+-   Add tests of whether the internet is on.
 -   Option to save to Dropbox.
 -   Add email notification for when it’s done.
--   Add a check for any PDFs that are very small (which usually indicates there’s something wrong with them).

 ## Related packages